-Saint Luke's has three forms of grantmaking: board grants, general discretionary, and community discretionary.
+Saint Luke's has three forms of grantmaking: board grants, staff discretionary, and community grants.

 Please submit your application by 11:59 p.m. on the above dates.

-Please note, the community discretionary grantmaking process will change in 2020.
-The Resident Advancement Committee, not staff, will review and approve applications.
-If you are interested in applying for a community discretionary grant, please click here to learn more about the process.
+The Resident Advancement Committee, comprised of residents from the Buckeye, Mt.Pleasant, Larchmere and Woodhill areas, not staff, will review and approve applications.
+If you are interested in applying for a community grant, please click here to learn more about the process and find their deadlines.

 Applicants must be either an organization designated as a public charity under Section 501(c)(3) of the Internal Revenue Code, with a non-private foundation status with the IRS, or a governmental unit or agency.
+If your organization does not have this designation, you may use a fiscal sponsor--please notify Saint Luke's staff if this is the case.
 The Foundation provides grants to organizations supporting Cuyahoga County’s underserved communities.

 See our 'What We Fund' page for more information on our funding priorities and what we do not fund.

-Review the questions for the application here.
-Applications must be submitted in our online system to be considered.
-Required documents will include budget forms using your own format, an organizational chart, your most recent audited financial statements and a current board list.
+In addition to the written proposal, board grants require the following documents: budget forms (using your own format), an organizational chart, your most recent audited financial statements, and a current board list.

-A site visit may be part of the process.
-We have limited slots available.
-We will contact you to schedule if you are chosen for a site visit.
+A site visit may be part of the process for board grant applications.
+We will contact you to schedule.

 If your application is approved, you will be sent an email notifying you that an electronic grant agreement must be signed.
 Please log in to our online grants dashboard to submit this.
 Once that is submitted, you will receive your first check in a few weeks.